 Explore More of the Presidio

 You could spend a whole day visiting the cool attractions in the Presidio.
-In addition to 24 miles of hiking trails, you can also visit the Disney Family Museum, do a selfie at the Goldsworthy Lines near Lover’s Lane or (my favorite) visit the Yoda statue at the Lucas Arts office (seriously, their lobby has the original Darth Vader costume!).
+In addition to 24 miles of hiking trails, you can also visit the Disney Family Museum, the Tunnel Tops park, do a selfie at the Goldsworthy Lines near Lover’s Lane or (my favorite) visit the Yoda statue at the Lucas Arts office (seriously, their lobby has the original Darth Vader costume!).
 The latter two are part of our local’s only guide to unusual things to do in SF.
 It’s worth a look if you like offbeat adventures like sound sculptures, secret steps, street art, street food and sneaky pirates.

 Visit the Golden Gate Bridge Welcome Center